cyrilletuzi/angular-async-local-storage/README.md

 You do *NOT* need to unsubscribe : the observable autocompletes (like in the `HttpClient` service).

+When reading data, you'll only get one value : the observable is here for asynchronicity but is not meant to emit again when the stored data will changed.
+And it's normal : if app data change, it's the role of your app to keep track of it, not of this lib.
+See [#16](https://github.com/cyrilletuzi/angular-async-local-storage/issues/16) for more context and [#4](https://github.com/cyrilletuzi/angular-async-local-storage/issues/4) for an example.

 ## Angular support

 The last version of this library requires **Angular 5**.